 This article sketches Irish history and how Irish nationalism deployed cultural production - including radical theatre - as a means of asserting itself as a political and moral force.
-"Radical Theatre" prompts questions around what both Baz Kershaw and Herbert Blau refere to as 'efficacy', insofar as it implies engagemetns with both content, form, and audiences outside of those which characterise accepted forms of theatre practice.
-And yet, scholars and practitioners of radical theatre confront the slipperiness of theconcept of radical theatre: it shifts emphasis between theatre as cultural intervention for social progress (a critical, subversive, ethical vocation) and theatre as aesthetic invention (privileging formal experimentation).
-Also, the radical gesture itself is always at risk of compromise and co-option in the service of that which it seeks to critique.
-To be efficacious, radical cultural work must inevitable confront the state, and will have to come to terms with, and produce, a narrative of the past.
+"Radical Theatre" prompts questions around what both Baz Kershaw and Herbert Blau refer to as "efficacy," insofar as it implies engagements with content, form, and audiences outside of those which characterise accepted, dominant or commercial manifestations of theatre practice.
+And yet, scholars and practitioners of radical theatre confront the slipperiness of the concept of radical theatre: it shifts emphasis between theatre as cultural intervention for social progress (a critical, subversive, ethical vocation), and theatre as aesthetic invention (privileging formal experimentation).
+Also, the radical gesture itself is always at risk of compromise and co-option to that which it seeks to critique.
+To be efficacious, radical cultural work must inevitably confront the state, and will have to come to terms with, and produce, a narrative of the past.
 All of these characteristics problematise the practice and understanding of radical theatre in Ireland.

 |Publication status||Published - Feb 2010|

 - Irish theatre